antoniobsi21/blogpress-api/README.md

 * **500** - Server side error when creating the user even though it was valid.

 #### Content
-It can either return the inserted user:
+It can either return the inserted user or a error message.

 Field    |   Type  | Description
 ---------|---------|------------